taraslysun/SA-labs/README.md

-## Lab 4: Microservices with Hazelcast
+## Lab 5: Microservices with Consul

 Author: Taras Lysun

 ### Description
 This lab was about further implementing the microservices architecture.
-The task was to add message queue in order to work with message services.
+The task was to add Consul service discovery to the existing microservices.

 ### Prerequisites
 - Docker